Environment as important as genes in autism, study finds

 “At an individual level, the risk of autism increases according to how close you are genetically to other relatives with autism,” said Sandin.
 “We can now provide accurate information about autism risk which can comfort and guide parents and clinicians in their decisions.”

-People with autism have varying levels of impairment across three common areas: social interaction and understanding, repetitive behavior and interests, and language and communication.
+People with autism have varying levels of impairment across three common areas: social interaction and understanding, repetitive behaviour and interests, and language and communication.

 The exact causes of the neurodevelopmental disorder are unknown, but evidence has shown it is likely to include a range of genetic and environmental risk factors.